gbmhunter/AltiumScriptCentral/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v7.0.0.1 2013/08/20 Tabulated the script file names and descriptions in the README.
+v7.0.0.2 2013/08/20 Fixing issue with description tables in README.
+Replaced all tab characters with spaces. v7.0.0.1 2013/08/20 Tabulated the script file names and descriptions in the README.
 Removed unused limitations section.
 Added information about MainScript.vbs to README.
 Added info about CheckNameVerisonDate.vbs to README. v7.0.0.0 2013/08/20 Added PushProjectParametersToSchematics.vbs, which copies all project parameters to the schematic documents, which can be useful for automatically filling in title block information.
 Updated README accordingly.
 Added button for this on main script form. v6.1.0.0 2013/08/20 Renamed CheckDate.vbs to CheckNameVerisonDate.vbs.
 Made script now check for version number also (in the format v2.3).